-• None.
-Will reassess the goal next year.
-If still not meeting goal, the County will consider whether to decrease the goal to have 2 staff members licensed and if that would meet the County's overall stormwater goal and the MEP standard.
+• County to reduce number of licensed applicators to at least 2 staff members to meet the County's overall stormwater goal and the MEP standard.

 The County sent 2 staff members to training for maintenance of their Noncommercial Political Pesticide Applicator License.
-The licenses for County staff were issued on 11/30/21 and expires one-year from date of issuance.
+The licenses for County staff were issued on 11/30/22 and expires one-year from date of issuance.
 Licenses are Texas Department of Agriculture Category 5 for vegetation management.

-Implementation Activity Measurable Goal Completion Date Annual training for applicators Document training and copies of licenses At least 3 staff with applicator license 11/30/21 Only 2 employees sent to training
+Implementation Activity Measurable Goal Completion Date Annual training for applicators Document training and copies of licenses At least 3 staff with applicator license 11/30/22